runfinch/finch-daemon/docs/opa-middleware.md

 ## Enable OPA Middleware

-Once you are ready with your policy document, use the `--enable-opa-middleware` flag to tell the finch-daemon to enable the OPA middleware.
+Once you are ready with your policy document, use the `--experimental` flag to enable experimental features including OPA middleware.
 The daemon will then look for the policy document provided by the `--rego-file` flag.

-Note: The `--rego-file` flag is required when `--enable-opa-middleware` is set.
+Note: Since OPA middleware is an experimental feature, the `--experimental` flag is required when using `--rego-file`.

 The daemon enforces strict permissions (0600 or more restrictive) on the Rego policy file to prevent unauthorized modifications.
 You can bypass this check using the `--skip-rego-perm-check` flag.